-When one hears the term gong fu, one wonders at first how making tea relates to martial arts.
+When you hear the term gong fu, you first wonder how making tea is related to martial arts.

 However, the word kung fu means more than just martial arts.
-The most basic meaning of the term is related to the words "art", "skill" and "exertion".
+The most basic meaning of the term relates to the words "art," "skill," and "effort."

-You have surely come across a wide variety of Gong Fu scripts.
+Surely you have come across a wide variety of Gong Fu scripts.
 Here are the most common examples:

 - Gong Fu

-All variations are based on the same Chinese characters:
+All variations lead back to the same Chinese characters:

-- Gong = 功 stands for work - effort - diligence - craftsmanship
+- Gong = achievement stands for work - effort - diligence - artistry

-- Fu =夫 means quality - skill acquired in long practice
+- was =husband means quality - skill acquired through long practice

-In summary, one could say Gong Fu means something like "The art of doing something very well and further improving your skills"
+In summary, one could say Gong Fu means something like "The art of doing something very well and further improving one's skills".

 To learn Chinese martial arts skills, students go through a demanding training program.
-Kung-Fu students are required to have a strong will, perseverance, patience and discipline in learning the exercises.
+The kung fu students are required to have a strong will, perseverance, patience and discipline when learning the exercises.

-In general, the term Gong-Fu or Kung-Fu describes how a skill is acquired with hard effort and perseverance.
+In general, the term gong fu or kung fu describes how to acquire a skill with hard effort and perseverance.

-Another good example is the practice of the Chinese calligraphy script which requires a lot of gong-fu to be able to do it to perfection.
+Another good example is the practice of Chinese calligraphy, which requires a lot of gong fu to be able to do it to perfection.

-Jackie Chan put it in a nutshell with one sentence, which I definitely don't want to withhold from you:
+Jackie Chan summed it up very well with one sentence, which I definitely don't want to withhold from you:

 Do you like this article?
 Do you still have questions?
 We would like to offer our customers more helpful additional information about tea.
-Therefore, we would be very happy to receive your feedback in the comment area!
+Therefore, we would appreciate your feedback in the comments section!